Inheritance tax set to rise – here’s what it means for you

 What is inheritance tax?

-Inheritance tax is a levy applied to the estate of someone who has passed away, but only around four per cent of families end up paying it, as most estates fall below the tax threshold.
+Inheritance tax is a levy applied to the estate of someone who has died, but only around 4 per cent of families end up paying it, as most estates fall below the tax threshold.

 Key to this exemption is that anything left to a spouse or civil partner is not subject to inheritance tax, regardless of the estate’s value.
-For instance, if a deceased individual leaves their entire estate to their partner, even if valued at a million pound, no inheritance tax will be charged.
+So if a deceased individual leaves their entire estate to their partner, even if valued at £10m, no inheritance tax will be charged.

 However, this exemption does not extend to partners who live together but are not married or in a civil partnership.